Both the Bombardier Global 5000 and Gulfstream G500 target the same market.

 When it comes to interior length, the Global 5000’s cabin measures 12.41 meters long.
 In comparison, the G500’s cabin measures 14.5 meters in length.

 Next up is interior width.
 The Global 5000’s cabin measures 2.41 meters in width.
 In comparison, the G500’s cabin measures 2.31 meters wide.

 Officially, the Global 5000 is capable of carrying up to 16.
-Whereas the G500 has an official maximum passenger occupancy of 19.
+In contrast, the G500 has an official maximum passenger occupancy of 19.

 And finally, baggage capacity.
-The Global 5000 can accommodate 195 cubic feet of luggage.
-Meanwhile, the G500 has space for up to 175 cubic feet of baggage.
+The Global 5000 can accommodate 195 cubic feet of luggage, while the G500 has space for up to 175 cubic feet of baggage.

 When looking at these figures, each aircraft has its positives.

 For example, the longer cabin of the G500 results in it being able to accommodate more passengers.

 However, the wider cabin of the Global 5000 will result in more shoulder room and a slightly wider aisle.
 This will make moving around the cabin that little bit easier.